 Tony Keen has been casting a critical eye over the recent ancient astronomy stories which have been making the headlines recently.
-I half disagree with him, but I think he asks serious questions and his conclusions certainly aren’t unfair.
+They raise questions about how we evaluate interdisciplinary work and how we peer-review it.

 Comments might need to be moderated first - and here's why

 - Changes in plant species composition of coastal dune habitats over a 20-year period

 - Stomatal density and aperture in non-vascular plants are non-responsive to above-ambient CO2 concentrations

 - Transcriptome and Genome of the Venus Flytrap

 - How tree species fill geographic and ecological space in North America

 - Rainwater in cupulate bracts repels seed herbivores in a bumblebee-pollinated alpine flower

 Academia Advent Calendar Ancient Astronomy Ancient History Anthropology Antiscience Archaeoastronomy Archaeology Art Astronomy Atheism blog Blogging Book Communication Contemporary Archaeology Creationism Crime Education Ethics Google Greece Heritage History History of Astronomy Humour Illicit Antiquities Media Open Access Philosophy Photos Pop Culture Prehistoric Pseudoscience Publishing Religion Review Scepticism Sicily Stonehenge Television UK Vidi web 2.0 Writing